+Check your stove for any grime, particularly in the threads.
+Canister stoves are fairly bomber and don’t generally need much maintenance.
 If you own a liquid fuel stove, it’s good practice to complete yearly maintenance to ensure it’ll run smoothly for you in the field.
-We offer two kits, the Annual Maintenance Kit and the Expedition Maintenance Kit that come complete with all you need to service your particular stove model.
-Our Stove Maintenance Videos have step by step instructions for all basic repairs, and our repair shop technicians are available in the event you don’t have the time or just need help.
+We offer two kits, the Annual Maintenance Kit and the Expedition Service Kit, that come complete with everything you need to service your particular stove model.
+Our Stove Maintenance Videos have step-by-step instructions for all basic repairs, and our repair shop technicians are available in the event you don’t have the time or just need help.
 Once your stove is cleaned, lubed and reassembled, always test it in a safe outdoor area to make sure it’s functioning correctly before you head out into the backcountry.

 #2.
 Sleeping Pad

-There’s nothing worse than waking up at 2 a.m. on top of a dirty, deflated mattress.
+There’s nothing worse than waking up at 2 a.m. on a deflated mattress.
 Luckily, pre-season maintenance for this piece of gear is straightforward.
-To spot clean just scrub with mild soap and warm water.
-To clean the whole mattress, first, close the valve on your pad to avoid getting water inside, then use a hose to wet the exterior.
-Next, clean with soap and water and make sure to rinse well.
-If you think the fabric part of the mattress may have a leak, check out this Therm-A-Rest video.
+To spot-clean, simply scrub with mild soap and warm water.
+To clean the whole mattress, close the valve on your pad to avoid getting water inside, then use a hose to wet the exterior.
+Next, clean with soap and water (inflate your pad and this is a great time to spot any air leaks too) and make sure to rinse well.
+If you think the fabric part of the mattress may have a leak, check out this Therm-a-Rest video.
 For valve issues, check out this video and corresponding repair kit.

 #3.
 Sleeping Bag

 Ensure your next outdoor sleep is great by giving your bag a little love.
 First, check both inside and out for any build-up of oils or dirt.
-Spot clean with warm soapy water, then lay it inside out and flat in the sun because direct sunlight will help kill any lingering bacteria.
-If your bag needs a serious deep clean, head to this Therm-A-Rest blog for detailed instructions.
+Spot-clean with warm water, then lay it inside out and flat in the sun because direct sunlight will help kill any lingering bacteria.
+If your sleeping bag needs a serious deep clean, head to the Therm-a-Rest blog for detailed instructions.

 #5.
 First Aid Kit

 Since it is the keeper of all trip belongings, your pack is arguably one of the most important pieces of gear you own.
 Take a moment and make sure it is in good shape.
 First, empty your pack all the way out.
 Unzip every pocket and turn the whole pack upside down to get rid of accumulated debris.
-Spot clean if necessary with soap and water.
-If the pack is chock full of grime, detach any removable pieces like hip-belts or brains and then immerse the pack in water.
-Scrub with soap and water until it’s clean and hang it out to dry.
-Lastly, check all stitching, webbing and bungy cords, and lube zippers with a bit of wax or chapstick to make sure they run smoothly.
+Spot-clean if necessary with a wet rag.
+If the pack is chock-full of grime, detach any removable pieces like hip-belts or brains and immerse the pack in water.
+Scrub lightly with soap and water until it’s clean and hang it out to dry. don’t over do it as the waterproof coatings on many fabrics can be damaged by extended wetness and agitation.
+Lastly, check all stitching, webbing and bungee cords.
+Lube zippers with a bit of wax or chapstick to make sure they run smoothly.

 #7.
 Water Filter

-Make sure your water is virus and bacteria free on your next trip by doing some basic maintenance on your water filter.
-Most maintenance will include replacing and re-lubing O-rings, checking the overall system for wear and tear, replacing impacted filters and backflushing to avoid the latter problem.
-Grab the corresponding kit for your water filter of choice and brush up on maintenance with our step-by-step maintenance videos for every water filtration system that we offer.
+Make sure your water is virus- and bacteria-free on your next trip by doing some basic maintenance on your water filter.
+Most maintenance will include replacing and re-lubing O-rings, checking the overall system for wear and tear, replacing impacted filters and backflushing.
+If in doubt, you can also perform an integrity test on your filter to be sure it’s still filtering as intended.
+Grab the corresponding maintenance kit for your water filter and brush up on maintenance with our step-by-step maintenance videos for every water filtration system that we offer:

 The earlier you sort out your footwear situation the better.
-If you’ve gotten new boots for the season, make sure to take a few days and break them in around the house.
+If you got new boots for the season, make sure to take a few days (or weeks) and break them in around the house.
 If your current boots are dirty, knock off any loose debris before removing the laces and insoles.
-Next, give the boots, insoles and laces a solid scrubbing with soap and water.
-Once you’re done, pull the tongues of the boot all the way open and stuff in some newspaper.
+Next, give the boots, insoles and laces a solid scrubbing with a wet, medium bristled brush.
+Once you’re done, pull the tongues of the boot all the way open and stick on a boot dryer, or leave in a warm, well-ventilated area.
 Leave the insoles out until the boots are dry.
-Remember, boots take a day or two to dry fully unless you’ve got a boot dryer or a hair dryer and lots of patience, so start this process sooner rather than later.
+Remember, boots take a day or two to dry fully unless you’ve got a boot dryer or a hairdryer and lots of patience, so start this process sooner rather than later.
 As you clean your boots, look for holes or worn stitching that might present a problem later.
 If the structure looks strong, replacing your insoles can be an easy way to upgrade an old pair of hikers.

 #9.
 Field Gear Repair Kit

-Whether it includes Tenacious Tape, a tent pole repair splint or baling wire, your repair kit should tailored around your personal trip needs.
-For most outdoors people, it’s impractical to pack everything you might need into your gear repair kit.
+Whether it includes Tenacious Tape, a tent pole repair splint or baling wire, your repair kit should be tailored to your personal trip needs.
+For most folks, it’s impractical to pack everything you might need in your gear repair kit.
 Learning to improvise with the tools you do have can be the most efficient use of your time in the pre-season.
 Practicing common field fixes like tent pole splinting in the safety of your backyard can be a game-changer when you need to repair your tent in the middle of a windstorm.
-For more details on a great starter kit, check out our article on Gear Field Repair 101: What to Bring and Why.

-Last but not least on our list, the humble headlamp is a small yet invaluable backcountry item.
-Hopefully you’ve stored it san batteries, but either way open it up and make sure there’s no corrosion going on.
+Last but most certainly not least on our list, the humble headlamp is a small yet invaluable backcountry item.
+Hopefully you’ve stored it sans-batteries, but either way, open it up and make sure there’s no corrosion.
 If you do find a bit of corrosion, all is not lost.
 Take some white vinegar and a Q-tip and rub the area until it’s clean.
 Put fresh batteries in and test to see the headlamp is in working order.
+Make sure to pack extra batteries just in case.

-Because you depend on your gear for warmth, comfort and safety, using the pre-season to perform basic maintenance on it will pay dividends in not only equipment lifespan, but also your enjoyment in the backcountry.
-When given the choice between waking up soggy and cold or waking up warm and dry on top of a plump air-mattress, we think you’ll take the latter.
+You depend on your gear for warmth, comfort and safety.
+Using a pre-season list to perform basic maintenance will pay dividends, not only in equipment lifespan but your enjoyment in the backcountry.
+When given the choice between waking up soggy and cold or waking up warm and dry on top of a plump air mattress, we think you’ll take the latter.

 We’re proud that just about every MSR product can be maintained in the field without special tools, and/or serviced annually with an MSR maintenance kit.
 Have a trusty MSR product that needs service or repair?
-The MSR Warranty & Repair Shop is located at 130 South Dakota Street, Seattle, 98134, and is open Monday-Friday 8:00 a.m. to 4:00 p.m.
+The MSR Warranty & Repair Shop is open for mail-in repairs.

 As a freelance writer and designer, Claire Montana Jencks works with outdoor brands, non-profits, and publications to share stories of outdoor adventure.
 Though she works all over the world, her roots are in the PNW.
 Surfing, mountain biking, and skiing are her passions.